 The expanded use of technology in the boardroom can be very cost-effective, boost efficiency and is a real time-saver for both board members and support staff.
 It also opens up in-your-own-time opportunities for directors to communicate and collaborate outside of board meetings.
 This article will hopefully clarify how board portals work, and help you to make a more informed decision about whether your organisation could benefit from a greater use of technology in the boardroom.

 Firstly, let’s clear up what some of these terms mean:

-E-governance is a general term that refers to a digitally based system developed for boards, governments to support their governance practices.
+E-governance is a general term that refers to a digitally based system developed for boards to support their governance practices.
 It can involve a broad variety of systems including storing and distributing information, delivering services and integration of internal programs and communication.
 Board portals are form of e-governance commonly adopted by boards of directors.

 A board portal is a type of Cloud based Software-as-a-Service (SaaS) designed for use by a board to facilitate communication and support the electronic storage and distribution of information.
 Typically, board portals will be used to keep board members connected between board meetings and allow information such as board papers, meeting agendas and the minutes to be distributed efficiently between directors.
 Board portal software is often accessed via your preferred web-browser on any Internet connected computer (desktop or laptop) and may even be used on a portable tablet device, such as an iPad, so that it can be brought to meetings as well as used between meetings.

 5 reasons board portals are valuable for organisations of all sizes

 Saves time and money